Parent Support with Wellbeing:

 - Ensuring high quality continuing professional development (CPD) for staff.

-- Whole school promotion of building individual resilience and tenacity in all areas of the curriculum.
+- Promoting the development of individual resilience and tenacity in all areas of the curriculum.

-- Having a designated space (‘The Bridge’) to support mental health and wellbeing in the school community.
+- Having a designated space (‘The Bridge’ and ‘The Arc’) to support mental health and wellbeing in the school community.

-Our school offers a range of services to help our children develop positive mental health and wellbeing, as well as additional support for those experiencing mental health difficulties.
+Our schools offer a range of services to help our children develop positive mental health and wellbeing, as well as additional support for those experiencing mental health difficulties.
 These include:

-- Build positive parent/carer partnerships to enable early intervention to accessing mental health and wellbeing support and to allow for consistent strategy implementation within home and school to support the child.
+- Building positive parent/carer partnerships to enable early intervention to accessing mental health and wellbeing support and to allow for consistent strategy implementation within home and school to support the child.

 - Having clear communication for parents/careers such as home-school books, visible staff at school drop-off, regular teacher contact, and pastoral support so that any changes can be identified and support given to child/ parent / carers as required.

-- Teachers and support staff are well placed to spot changes in behaviour that might indicate a problem and offer support and guidance.
+- Training staff in Adult and Youth Mental Health First Aid so that teachers and support staff are well placed to spot changes in behaviour that might indicate a problem and offer support and guidance.
 Many things can cause a change in mental health including traumatic events (e.g. loss or separation, life changes, abuse, domestic violence or bullying).

-- Care boxes in each class are checked regularly which enable children to request to speak with a member of the pastoral team about a concern.
+- Using strategies (such as Care boxes in each class) which enable children to request to speak with a member of the pastoral team about a concern.

-- Our Mental Health and Wellbeing Lead, Mrs Curtis, can work 1:1 with children struggling in class with behaviour and/or emotional concerns.
+- Having a trained Senior Mental Health Lead and Wellbeing Officer to work 1:1 with children struggling in class with behaviour and/or emotional concerns.

-- Behaviour policy which helps create a positive school environment and support children in making the right choices which contributes to their own and others’ emotional wellbeing.
+- Creating a Behaviour policy which helps establish a positive school environment and support children in making the right choices which contributes to their own and others’ emotional wellbeing.